 Beyond Lahiri’s claims of cultural imperialism, obscenity, and outright theft, DJ Quik’s rearrangement of the song was, in turn, adopted by music producers, including Lahiri himself, in a wide variety of international genres, including Indian, American, and Jamaican contexts.
 Yet even as this well-traveled tune evokes different historical and local meanings, it evokes an eroticized Other in each context, including its original one.

 This according to “It takes a little lawsuit: The flowering garden of Bollywood exoticism in the age of its technological reproducibility” by Wayne Marshall and Jayson Beaster-Jones (South Asian popular culture X/3 [October 2012] pp. 249–260).
-Above, a screen shot from Truth Hurt’s Addictive video, which is not available for linking; below, the song in its original context.
+Above, a screen shot from the Addictive video; below, the song in its original context.
 (Yes, that’s the voice of the great Lata Mangeshkar!)